 Strikingly individual, twin brothers Craig and Charlie Reid have over the years enjoyed huge success across the globe as the emotional honesty, political fire, wit and sing-along raucousness of their songs and their extensive touring has enlightened and entertained fans new and old.
 The Proclaimers have carved out a niche for themselves in the netherworld where pop, folk, new wave and punk collide.
 In the process they have enjoyed Gold and Platinum singles and albums in UK, USA, Canada, Australia and New Zealand.

-Since then, the band have barely stood still, following the 2002 release of their Best Of with two more acclaimed studio albums, 2003’s Edwyn Collins produced Born Innocent and 2005’s more soul orientated Mark Wallis/David Ruffy produced Restless Soul.
-In addition, they have been extremely active on the live front, touring constantly and wowing festival crowds at the likes of Glastonbury, T In The Park, V Festival, Isle Of Wight and Womad, while also opening the bill at the 2005 Live 8 concert at Murrayfield Stadium.
-Another, rather more unusual show saw them perform on the pitch at Hampden Park to over a billion TV viewers before the 2002 UEFA Champions League Final between Real Madrid and Bayer Leverkusen.
+Since then, the band have barely stood still, following the 2002 release of their Best Of they continued to tour extensively and one of that year’s more unusual highlights saw them perform on the pitch at Hampden Park to over a billion TV viewers before the 2002 UEFA Champions League Final between Real Madrid and Bayer Leverkusen.
+Two more acclaimed studio albums followed, 2003’s Edwyn Collins produced Born Innocent and 2005’s more soul orientated Mark Wallis/David Ruffy produced Restless Soul.
+2005 saw another live career highpoint, opening the bill at the Live 8 concert at Murrayfield Stadium.
 2006 also saw a notable appearance in an episode of Family Guy.

-Their songs, too, have provided the inspiration behind an enormously successful, highly acclaimed, award winning new musical, Sunshine On Leith, put together by the Dundee Rep Theatre.
+The Proclaimers songs, too, provided the inspiration to an enormously successful, highly acclaimed, award winning musical, Sunshine On Leith, put together by the Dundee Rep Theatre.
 Written by Stephen Greenhorn.
 The drama follows the highs and lows of 2 soldiers returning home from Afghanistan.
-Families, relationships and life in Leith are not all plain sailing in this exceptional love story about every day life in Scotland.
-Directed by James Brining, the musical first toured Scotland in Spring 07, returning in November 08 for a 4 month run in Scotland and its first foray into England at Coventry’s Belgrade Theatre.
-The musical had it’s third outing a 4 month theatre tour (3 months in Scotland, 1 month in England) in Autumn 2010 with the cast for this run starring Billy Boyd, most widely known for playing the Character ‘Pippin’ in the movies The Lord of The Rings and ‘Barret Bondon’ in Master and Commander: The Far Side of the World.
+Families, relationships and life in Leith are not all plain sailing in this exceptional love story about everyday life in Scotland.
+Directed by James Brining, the musical first toured Scotland in Spring 2007, returning in November 2008 for a 4 month run in Scotland and its first foray into England.
+The musical had its third outing a 4 month theatre tour (3 months in Scotland, 1 month in England) in Autumn 2010 with the cast for this run starring Billy Boyd, most widely known for playing the Character ‘Pippin’ in the movie The Lord of The Rings.

 Why did it take 20 years before anyone noticed The Proclaimers were born to be turned into a musical?
 Not since Willy Russell came up with Blood Brothers has Britain produced such a perfect marriage of music and theatre.
 Had playwright and screenwriter Stephen Greenhorn done nothing else, he should be declared a genius for spotting that the songs of Craig and Charlie Reid – with all their emotional honesty, singalong raucousness and political fire – are a true gift to the stage.
 THE GUARDIAN